roebi/01-02-Webserver-in-Go-on-Podman/README.md

 on the new Image **docker.io/library/webserver-in-go-on-podman** press the play icon.

-change Container Name to (all lowercase) **webserver-in-go-on-podman-develop**
+Set Container Name to (all lowercase) **webserver-in-go-on-podman-develop**

-yes you would experiment with changes is your LOCAL web-projects directory
+yes now you would experiment with changes is your LOCAL web-projects directory

 on Volumes on **Path on the host** select the **web-projects** directory and on **Path inside the contatiner** select **/app/web-projects/** (see Dockerfile)